 If you follow the guide to install the game correctly, you can edit the configuration file to solve the crashing problem.

 1. Run Steam.
-Right-click on the Fallout 3 and click Properties.
+Right-click on Fallout 3 in the Library and click Properties.

 3. Open Fallout_default.
 Search “Busethread” in the notepad.